 Community Herbalism Program

-Dates: The Community Herbalism program runs from April 16th – October 9th of 2019 with a graduation ceremony held during the weekend of October 11th – 13th.
+Dates: The Community Herbalism program runs from April 14th – October 14th of 2020 with a graduation ceremony held on October 17th.

 Schedule: Classes will be held on Tuesdays and Wednesdays from 10 am to 5 pm, with a one hour break for lunch each day.
 There will be a week-long break in the middle of the term, dates TBD.

-Field Trips: In addition to 300 regular class hours, we will make several field trips as a class, including multiple-day camping trips, adding 80 hours of additional field study, for a total of 380 hours.
+Field Trips: In addition to 312 regular class hours, we will make several field trips as a class, including multiple-day camping trips, adding 80 hours of additional field study, for a total of approximately 400 hours.